herotechcourse/spring-ecommerce-product/README.md

 - [x] **Implementation details**
   - [x] Created `ProductRequest.kt` with validation annotations
   - [x] Used `@Valid` in controller methods
-  - [] (optional) custom function to handle `MethodArgumentNotValidException` in GlobalControllerAdvice
+  - [x] Custom function to handle `MethodArgumentNotValidException` in GlobalControllerAdvice

 ### Step 2.2: clients can register and login as a user
 - [x] **User registration feature**